Policy Analysis: Attendance-Based Grading in Ontario Schools

 The Education Act (Bill 101)

 • Ministerial Power: Bill 101 [1] amends Section 8(1) to give the Minister direct authority over assessment policies.
-This allows the Ministry to override the principles in Growing Success [2] without a full pedagogical review.
+The Ministry’s 2026 update to Growing Success (2010) now operationalizes that authority by setting province-wide attendance and participation weightings [10].

 Human Rights and Equity (OHRC & PPM 119)